Joel-Bauer/movie_reconstruction_code/README.md

 # Run analysis with downloaded reconstructions
-To run the jupyter notebooks below first create an environment using requiremnts_analysis.txt
+To run the jupyter notebooks below, first create an environment using requiremnts_analysis.txt

 ## To analyse results of the natural movie reconstruction (and ensembling effect)
-run analyse_reconstructions.ipynb
+run analyse_reconstructions.ipynb.
 This will produce figure panels for Fig 1-3 and supplementary Fig 1 & 3.

 ## To analyse results of the population ablation experiment
-run analyse_reconstructions_population_reduction.ipynb
+run analyse_reconstructions_population_reduction.ipynb.
-This will produce figure panels from Fig 5.
+This will produce Fig 5.

 ## To analyse results of the Gaussian noise stimuli reconstruction
-run analyse_reconstructions_gaussian_noise.ipynb
+run analyse_reconstructions_gaussian_noise.ipynb.

-This will produce figure panels from Fig 4.
+This will produce Fig 4.

 ## To analyse results of the drifting grating stimuli reconstruction
-run analyse_reconstructions_drifting_gratings.ipynb
+run analyse_reconstructions_drifting_gratings.ipynb.
 This will produce figure panels from supplementary Fig 2.

 # Run reconstructions from scratch